The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: Introduction

 Tsetlin Automata have been used to model biological systems, and have attracted considerable interest because they can learn the optimal action when operating in unknown stochastic environments \cite{Tsetlin1961,Narendra1989}.
 Furthermore, they combine rapid and accurate convergence with low computational complexity.

-In all brevity, the Tsetlin Automaton is one of the pioneering solutions to the well-known multi-armed bandit problem \cite{Robbins1952,Gittins1979}.
-It performs actions sequentially in an environment, and each action triggers either a reward or a penalty.
-An action $\alpha_r$, $r\in \{1, 2\}$, is rewarded with probability $p_r$, otherwise it is penalized.
-The reward probabilities are unknown to the automaton and may even change over time.
+In all brevity, the Tsetlin Automaton is one of the pioneering solutions to the well-known multi-armed bandit problem \cite{Robbins1952,Gittins1979} and the first Learning Automaton \cite{Narendra1989}.
+It performs actions $\alpha_z$, $z\in \{1, 2\}$, sequentially in an environment.
+Each action $\alpha_z$ triggers either a reward or a penalty.
+That is, the action is rewarded with probability $p_z$, otherwise it is penalized.
+The reward probabilities are unknown to the automaton and may change over time.
 Under such challenging conditions, the goal is to identify the action with the highest reward probability using as few attempts as possible.

 The mechanism driving the Tsetlin Automaton is surprisingly simple.
 Informally, as illustrated in Figure \ref{figure:tsetlin_automaton}, a Tsetlin Automaton is simply a fixed finite-state automaton \cite{Carroll1989} with an unusual interpretation: \begin{itemize} \item The current state of the automaton decides which action to perform.
 The automaton in the figure has $2N$ states.
 Action 1 ($\alpha_1$) is performed in the states with index $1$ to $N$, while Action 2 ($\alpha_2$) is performed in the states with index $N+1$ to $2N$. \item The state transitions of the automaton govern learning.
-One set of state transitions is activated on reward (solid lines), and one set of state transitions is activated on penalty (dotted lines).
+One set of state transitions is activated on reward (solid lines in the figure), and one set of state transitions is activated on penalty (dotted lines in the figure).
 As seen, rewards and penalties trigger specific transitions from one state to another, designed to reinforce successful actions (those eliciting rewards). \end{itemize} Formally, a Two-Action Tsetlin Automaton can be defined as a quintuple \cite{Narendra1989}:

 $\underline{\Phi} = \{\phi_1, \phi_2, …, \phi_{2N}\}$ is the set of internal states. $\underline{\alpha} = \{\alpha_1, \alpha_2\}$ is the set of automaton actions. $\mathbf{\underline{\beta}} = \{\beta_{\mathrm{Penalty}}, \beta_{\mathrm{Reward}}\}$ is the set of inputs that can be given to the automaton.
-An output function, $G(\phi_u)$, determines the next action performed by the automaton, given the current automaton state $\phi_u$:
+An output function $G(\phi_u)$ determines the next action performed by the automaton, given the current automaton state $\phi_u$:

-Finally, a transition function, $F(\phi_u, \beta_v)$, determines the new automaton state from: (1) the current automaton state, $\phi_u$, and (2) the response, $\beta_v$, of the environment to the action performed by the automaton:
+Finally, a transition function $F(\phi_u, \beta_v)$ determines the new automaton state from: (i) the current automaton state $\phi_u$ and (ii) the response $\beta_v$ of the environment to the action performed by the automaton:

 Implementation-wise, a Tsetlin Automaton simply maintains an integer (the state index), and learning is performed through increment and decrement operations, according to the transitions specified by $F(\phi_u, \beta_v)$ (and depicted in Figure \ref{figure:tsetlin_automaton}). \emph{The Tsetlin Automaton is thus extremely simple computationally, with a very small memory footprint.}